Sciennes Uniform can be ordered online from Image Scotland:

-T-shirts and polo shirts in white, red and navy blue with the school emblem may be ordered from Reception but please note that it is perfectly acceptable for pupils to wear plain white T-shirts or polo shirts purchased from supermarkets or department stores.
+T-shirts and polo shirts in white, red and navy blue with the school emblem may be ordered from Image Scotland but please note that it is perfectly acceptable for pupils to wear plain white T-shirts or polo shirts purchased from supermarkets or department stores.

-Plain grey skirts and plain grey or black school trousers can be purchased from school or elsewhere.
-Plain navy blue jogging trousers are also acceptable.
+Plain grey skirts and plain grey or black school trousers or plain navy blue jogging trousers are also acceptable.

 Girls can wear a red or blue gingham checked summer dress.

 Most of our pupils wear a navy blue Sciennes sweatshirt with the school emblem.
 Our P7 pupils wear a royal blue Sciennes sweatshirt.